AditAgrawal05/vahan-investor-dashboard/Readme.md

 * `manufacturer_scraper.py`: Scrapes the total yearly vehicle registrations for each manufacturer.
 * `monthly_scraper.py`: Scrapes the monthly registration data for each manufacturer, which is then used to calculate quarterly figures.

-The generated CSV files are included in this repository.

 > **⚠️ Important Note for Re-running Scrapers:**
 > The element ID for the "Refresh" button on the Vahan website changes daily.
 If you need to re-run the scrapers, you must **manually inspect the webpage** to find the new ID for the refresh button and **update it in both scraper `.py` files**.
 Look for a line similar to `wait.until(EC.element_to_be_clickable((By.ID, 'j_idt71'))).click()`.